photo

 • Private mansions

-• L'Occitane factory, garden and museum
+• L'Occitane factory, garden and boutique

 • Vannades lake